rear/rear-user-guide/docs/issues/index.md

 - [\#2714 PR](2021-11-16.2714.pr.merged.md) `merged`: Overhauled RAID code
 - [\#2715 Issue](2021-11-19.2715.issue.closed.md) `closed`: 150\_wipe\_disks.sh does not work with RAID devices
 - [\#2716 Issue](2021-11-19.2716.issue.closed.md) `closed`: If selinux labels are not restored, the autorelabel is not enough in RHEL8.4 and recovered system does not boot
+- [\#2716 Issue](2021-11-19.2716.issue.open.md) `open`: If selinux labels are not restored, the autorelabel is not enough in RHEL8.4 and recovered system does not boot
 - [\#2717 PR](2021-11-19.2717.pr.closed.md) `closed`: Add a prerelabel with setfiles before the first reboot, because autorelabel is not always reliable
 - [\#2718 Issue](2021-11-20.2718.issue.closed.md) `closed`: Insecure default NETFS encryption method BACKUP\_PROG\_\[DE\]CRYPT\_OPTIONS="... des3 ..."
 - [\#2719 Issue](2021-11-21.2719.issue.closed.md) `closed`: OUTPUT=ISO image cannot be dumped as is (with 'dd'